-Raja Ampat– Pearls, sharks and birds of Paradise, on board the Phinisi Yacht Prana
+Raja Ampat– Pearls, sharks, and birds of Paradise on the Phinisi Yacht Prana

 By Inka Piegsa-Quischotte